-Therapeutic radiographer (integrated degree) (level 6)
+Therapeutic radiographer (level 6)

 Providing excellent care to patients diagnosed with cancer by delivering high quality and accurate radiotherapy.